 If faculty are in need of assistance, or have concerns about students or accommodations, they should contact our office.
 We are happy to consult with faculty and collectively provide solutions that best serve the students, while maintaining course learning objectives and academic rigor.

 Faculty are encouraged to refer students to SSS if they self-disclose that they have a learning disability, they need additional academic support, strategies, or skill development.
 Students can schedule an appointment online, visit our office in-person, or email email@example.com.

 Notice of Accommodations

 Students have the option to request their Notice of Accommodations to be sent to faculty every semester.
 SSS will send Faculty an official L&C notification via email through Maxient - our electronic case management system.
 The Notice of Accommodations will indicate a student’s approved reasonable accommodations.
 As a best practice, it is recommended that faculty meet with students, after receiving a Notice of Accommodations, to determine how accommodations will be put into practice for each course.
 Please contact the SSS Director or an Associate Director if you have questions regarding approved accommodations or need a consultation session before or after meeting with a student.

 Faculty members have the right to:

-- Request in writing from Student Support Services notification of a student’s need for accommodation.
+- Request written notification from Student Support Services of a student’s need for accommodation.

 - Contact Student Support Services to clarify student requests for accommodations, academic adjustments, and/or auxiliary aids and services.